Lee Cooper (guitarist)

 Echford Lee Cooper Jr. (possibly April 13, 1925 – possibly August 1966), known as Lee Cooper, was an American blues guitarist.
 Because of his relatively short career and the anonymous role of session musicians in the 1950s, Cooper is said to be "overlooked and highly underrated."
+Cooper was an early master of the preferred bold style of Chicago blues guitar, so much so that he became the first successor to Howlin' Wolf's original lead guitarist.

 Probably born in Lexington, Mississippi, where he grew up, he started performing on the electric guitar in Chicago in the 1940s.
+In 1945, he was performing with the Chicago jazz group the Hi-Di-Ho Boys after replacing the group's founding guitarist Lefty Bates.
 According to musician Eddie Boyd, with whom he later performed, Cooper was a chemistry graduate who lost an eye when acid splashed into it.
 By the early 1950s, Cooper regularly performed with Kansas City Red, and on sessions at Chess Records on recordings by Big Bill Broonzy, Washboard Sam, and others.
 Writer Cub Koda said that his aggressive licks anticipated those of Chuck Berry by several years.